Data Visualization and Descriptive Stats

 • Visualizations e.g. Scatterplots, side-by-side boxplots, stacked bar charts, etc.

-From last week: Basic R Functions for Descriptive Stats
+Recap: Basic R Functions for Descriptive Stats

 Last week, we explored some basic R functions for descriptive statistics.